latex3/babel/docs/guides/locale-bengali.md

 the Arabic ones.
 With `luatex` there are two ways to map Arabic to Bengali numerals, passed as option to `\babelprovide`:
 * `maparabic` does it at the TeX level, by redefining `\arabic`.
-Note form written to the auxiliary files is the converted one.
+Note the form written to the auxiliary files is the converted one (which can be an issue in indexes).
 It works with `xetex`, too.
 * `mapdigits` does it at the engine level.
 This is usually the preferred method.

 To perform this conversión, use the following preamble:
 ```tex
 \usepackage[bengali, provide=*]{babel}